florenceasitwas/site/_people/borbottoni.md

 ---
-layout: page
+layout: article
 title: Fabio Borbottoni
 category: historian
+author_first: George
+author_last: Bent
+date_published:
+date_updated:
 status: live
 ---

+## Fabio Borbottoni
-### Fabio Borbottoni: Railroad Employee, Amateur Painter, Unrepentant Romantic
+### Railroad Employee, Amateur Painter, Unrepentant Romantic
-George R. Bent

 Fabio Borbottoni (1823-1901), a minor official in the Italian Railroad system, practiced painting as a hobby.
 The Florentine native produced over 120 small, square pictures of the city’s medieval structures as they appeared to him during the years of the Risorgimento – the period of Italian unification and statehood that arose during the decade of the 1860s and the latter decades of the nineteenth century when a national identity began to formulate.